Writer / Director — Photographer — Austin, Texas

 Texas

 1988 small-town Texas.
-A basketball prodigy, a troubled best friend, and a father who returns.
+A basketball prodigy, a troubled best friend, and a long estranged gay father who returns.

 Back to top

-The camera was always a confession before it became a craft.
-These bodies of work form the visual DNA that flows through every frame of the films.
+The following bodies of work cover roughly 2002 to 2016 and form the visual DNA that defines every frame of the films that came later.

 I